Freshmen International Student Requirements

 - Submit official scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 See score requirements and waivers below.

 - Submit official scores for the SAT (code 6919) or ACT (code 4239).

 International Undergraduate Admission to The University of Texas at San Antonio (UTSA) is offered to academically qualified international applicants.
 Completed applications are evaluated through an individual review process after all supporting admissions materials are received by the Office of International Programs, International Undergraduate Admissions.
 Students who are admitted to the university are not guaranteed admission to a specific academic program.

 The ELAP is a test to assess students' academic English proficiency in the areas of reading, writing, listening, and speaking.
 The test is administered during orientation.
 Results from the ELAP will determine possible placement in EIS (English for International Students) courses.
 EIS courses are credit courses and not part of an Intensive English Program.
 For more information on the ELAP, please visit Intensive English Program ELAP.

 Attention: Meeting our TOEFL or IELTS score requirement does not guarantee acceptance.

 - Earned bachelor's degree from a U.S. college or university.

 - Earned 45 or more semester hours of transferable credit from a U.S. college or university.

 - Earned 30 or more semester hours of transferable credit from a U.S. college or university to include college-level English Composition I with a B- or better grade.

-- The applicant graduated from a U.S. high school and completed two full years of regular English courses.
+- The applicant graduated from a U.S. high school and completed three full years of regular English courses.

 - The applicant scored 500 or greater on the SAT critical reading or 21 or greater on the ACT English component.